-Less than 2% of the population participates in health research.
-Women, older adults, members of racial/ethnic minority groups and rural populations are often underrepresented in research, leading to findings that do not account for everyone.
+Less than 2 percent of the population participates in health research.
+Women, older adults, members of racial and ethnic minority groups, and rural populations are often underrepresented in research, leading to findings that do not account for everyone.

 HealthStreet Gives People a Voice in Health Research

-HealthStreet is a community engagement program at the University of Florida with that improves the health of our community by bridging gaps in health care and health research.
+HealthStreet is a community engagement program at the University of Florida that bridges the gaps in health care and health research.

-Using our four aims, Assessment, Service, Education, Community, HealthStreet is able to provide people a voice in research and their community’s health.
+Using our four aims—Assessment, Service, Education, and Community—HealthStreet is able to provide people with a voice in research and the ability to take part in their community’s health.

-If you're a community member, researcher, or organization HealthStreet is here for you.
+Whether you're a community member, a researcher, or an organization, HealthStreet is here for you.

 Learn about UF HealthStreet’s mission and purpose, and take a look inside our Gainesville facilities.